There are three simple actions we must all do to keep on protecting each other

 What to do around cattle – Cows can be curious and calves skittish – move calmly and don’t linger.
 The Kennel Club advice is to put your dog on a lead and skirt around cattle, never passing between calves and adults.
 If you need to get away, drop the lead so that you don’t hinder each other’s escape.

 Check your dog for ticks after a walk.

 Don’t leave poo where it will be stepped on!
 Pick up that poop!!

-If you’re out enjoying the countryside with your dog don’t forget to take some water and a bowl – especially important in this hot weather.
+If you’re out enjoying the countryside with your dog don’t forget to take some water and a bowl.

-Our next meetings are on Wednesday, October 11th and Wednesday, November 14th.
-Meetings are held in the Village Hall at 8pm.
+Our meetings are held on the second Wednesday of each month (no meeting in August) and are held in the Village Hall at 8pm.

 You can contact the Council at firstname.lastname@example.org

 and information can be found via the website at www.radnage.net

 Cllr Mr Anthony Eden